COURAGE

 THE SMALL THINGS

 Leaders realize that small things do make a big difference.
-This includes manners, showing gratitude, displaying tolerance, tenacity, and compassion.
+This includes manners, showing gratitude, tolerance, tenacity, and compassion.

 I remember hearing a story about a boy named Eric being bullied.
 The bullies knocked all his books out of his arms in the school hallway, attacking him with words like loser and nerd.
 Fellow students walked by this young man as he tried to pick up all his materials.
 No one was willing to stop and help him.
-After a few minutes, a young man named Sam stopped and asked if he would like some help.
+After a few minutes, a young man named Sam stopped and asked if he would like help.
 Sam helped Eric with his books and walked home with him.
 Eric and Sam eventually became friends.
-Years later at graduation, Eric became the valedictorian of his class.
-The first thing that Eric said when speaking to his peers was to thank Sam for saving his life.
-You see, Eric was going to go home and end his life, but because of Sam’s act of kindness rethought his actions and decided life was worth living.
+Years later, at graduation, Eric became the valedictorian of his class.
+The first thing Eric said when speaking to his peers was to thank Sam for saving his life.
+You see, Eric was going to go home and end his life, but because of Sam’s act of kindness, he rethought his actions and decided life was worth living.
 Small actions can make a huge difference.

 TOLERANCE